 - You must pay your employee’s normal hourly rate for paid sick leave hours that they use.

 - You must allow your employees to use their paid sick leave to care for themselves or their family members no more than 90 days after they start working.
-After that, they must be allowed to use accrued paid sick leave but no more than 30 days after it is earned.
+Once employees become eligible to use accrued paid sick leave, you must make paid sick leave accruals available to employees for use in a manner consistent with your established payment intervals or leave records management system.

 - Authorized uses of paid sick leave include: